 Cancellations received by November 29 are subject to a 15% service charge.
 Cancellations received after that time will be charged the entire registration fee, but substitutions are always welcome.

-Recertification credits have been applied for thru the states of Idaho, Washington and Oregon.
+Recertification credits have been applied for thru the states of Idaho (in-process), Washington and Oregon.
 Society of American Forester credits will also be available.

-The following recertification credits are anticipated but not approved:
+The following recertification credits are approved by WA and OR: